Work From Home Statistics

 (Buffer, FlexJobs)

-Remote work statistics indicate employees are more dedicated to companies that allow them the freedom to work from home and are indeed in search of remote-only and hybrid jobs when faced with a lack of workplace flexibility.
+Employees are more dedicated to companies that allow them the freedom to work from home and are indeed in search of remote-only and hybrid jobs when faced with a lack of workplace flexibility.

-Other employee satisfaction stats show that a lack of a healthy work-life separation is one of the leading reasons people resign or do not even apply for or accept a job in the first place (57%).
+A lack of a healthy work-life separation is one of the leading reasons people resign or do not even apply for or accept a job in the first place (57%).

 The top reasons include a low salary (79%), a toxic work culture (73%), a micromanaging boss (58%), not allowing remote work (55%), and a lack of flexible working options (50%).

-Other Work-From-Home Stats You Should Know About
+Other Work-From-Home Facts You Should Know About

 From IT engineer preferences to how much you could cut your carbon footprint if working remotely - the statistics we have compiled below provide miscellaneous but valuable insight into remote work.